munawarb/Three-D-Velocity/README.md

-#### Three-D-Velocity: A Fighter Jet Simulator For The Blind and Visually Impaired
+#### Three-D Velocity: A Fighter Jet Simulator For The Blind and Visually Impaired

 In 2007, as I was watching "Top Gun," I thought to myself: "How cool would it be if a blind person could fly a fighter jet?"
 Until this time, there had been no fighter jet simulators that blind people could play.
 So, a handful of friends and I embarked on the journey to create the world's first ever fully accessible fighter jet simulation.